amasse3/AzureAD-Baseline-MLZ/doc/AAD-Config-Baseline.md

 While signed in to the Azure AD portal with the first administrator, perform the following:
 1. Search for **Azure AD Privileged Identity Management**
 2. Select **Azure AD Roles**
-3. Follow the prompts to enable PIM on the tennat.
+3. Follow the prompts to enable PIM on the tenant.

 ### Connect to the Azure AD Tenant with Microsoft Graph PowerShell
 Now we will ensure we can connect using MS Graph PowerShell.